SCAMPER

 How can designers use SCAMPER to redesign an e-commerce website for a better user experience?

-Designers can use SCAMPER to redesign an e-commerce website for a better user experience if they creatively rethink the site's elements and interactions.
+Designers can do this if they creatively rethink the site's elements and interactions.
 Here’s how:

-1. Substitute: Replace complex navigation menus with simpler, intuitive ones.
-Consider substituting text-heavy descriptions with icons or videos to explain product features.
+• Substitute: Replace complex navigation menus with simpler, intuitive ones.
+Think about substituting text-heavy descriptions with icons or videos to explain product features.

-2. Combine: Merge related categories or products to simplify the browsing process.
+• Combine: Merge related categories or products to make the browsing process simpler.
 To combine customer reviews with product descriptions can enhance trust and decision-making.

-3. Adapt: Look at successful e-commerce websites outside the industry.
-Adapt their navigation strategies or checkout processes to fit the website.
+• Adapt: Look at successful e-commerce websites that are outside the industry.
+Try adapting their navigation strategies or checkout processes so these fit the website.

-4. Modify: Change the layout of product pages to highlight important information, such as price, benefits and the add-to-cart button.
-To modify the color scheme so as to improve readability and draw attention to special offers can also be effective.
+• Modify: Change the layout of product pages to highlight important information—like price, benefits and the add-to-cart button.
+To change the color scheme so as to improve readability and draw attention to special offers can also make things more effective.

-5. Put to another use: Utilize user-generated content, like customer photos or reviews, in new ways, such as on the homepage or in promotional materials, to build community and trust.
+• Put to another use: Use user-generated content—like customer photos or reviews—in new ways, such as on the homepage or in promotional materials, to build community and trust.

-6. Eliminate: Remove unnecessary steps in the checkout process or redundant information that clutters product pages.
-If users have no distractions, they can focus on making a purchase.
+• Eliminate: Remove unnecessary steps in the checkout process or take out redundant information that just clutters product pages.
+If users haven’t got any distractions, they can focus on making a purchase.

 Watch our video about empathy with users to appreciate the need to design to suit their needs best: